 In addition, we have licensed complementary technologies from leading research institutions and biopharmaceutical companies.
-We also have granted non-exclusive, academic licenses to our DNA delivery technology patent estate to 11 leading research institutions including Stanford, Harvard, Yale and the Massachusetts Institute of Technology.
+We also have granted non-exclusive, academic licenses to our DNA delivery technology patent estate to 11 leading research institutions including Stanford, Harvard, Yale and MIT.
 The non-exclusive academic licenses allow university researchers to use our technology free of charge for educational and internal, non-commercial research purposes.
 In exchange, we have the option to exclusively license from the universities potential commercial applications arising from their use of our technology on terms to be negotiated.